Skip to content

 Native Plant Requirements

 Below is as summary.
-For details, see Native Plant Requirements.
+For more detail including examples and a template, see Native Plant Requirements.

 1. Only native plants in their natural form.
 No cultivars allowed.